isomerpages/sp-educonference/pages/Call for Papers.md

 ***Workshops (within Singapore only)***

 Hands-on session where participants undertake some activities to gain deeper understanding how the relevant theories are connected with practice.
 Workshops are scheduled on Day 4 of ISATE, and participation is entirely OPTIONAL.
 A participation can choose to attend either a Learning Journey or a Workshop.
-Proposal for a workshop should use the prescribed template, with details requested duly completed.
+Proposal for a workshop should follow the prescribed template and submit using the e-form, with details requested duly completed.